Guanghua School of Management

 It has consistently been regarded as one of the top business schools in China, often recognized for faculty research, academic teaching, and admission selectivity.
 Notable members of the faculty include celebrated economists Li Yining and Zhang Weiying.
 The school's current dean is Liu Qiao.

 The school is staffed with about 100 full-time teaching faculty members.
 Some universities represented by recently recruited faculty members are Harvard, Oxford, Yale, University of California, Berkeley, Stanford, Carnegie Mellon, Brown, and Purdue.
 The School offers Undergraduate, Specialized Master and Doctoral programs, with a total enrollment of more than 3,000 students.
 In addition to full-time academic programs, the School also runs an EMBA program and MPAcc program, as well as several other non-degree Executive Development Programs.

 The School is seen by many as a neo-liberal think tank.

 History

 In 1985 Peking University established the faculty of Economic Management and the Center of Scientific Management; in 1993 the faculty of Economic Management and the Center of Scientific Management merged to become Peking University's School of Business Administration.
-The school's name was changed in 1994 to honor the generous donation from the Guanghua Education Foundation in Taiwan.
+The school's name was changed in 1994 to honor the generous donation from the Guanghua Education Foundation in Hong Kong.